Aliases for NELFCD Gene

 GeneCards Summary for NELFCD Gene

 NELFCD (Negative Elongation Factor Complex Member C/D) is a Protein Coding gene.
-Diseases associated with NELFCD include Hyperlucent Lung and Ascaridiasis.
-Among its related pathways are HIV Life Cycle and Formation of HIV elongation complex in the absence of HIV Tat.
+Diseases associated with NELFCD include Hiv-1 and Hyperlucent Lung.
+Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and HIV Life Cycle.

 UniProtKB/Swiss-Prot for NELFCD Gene